reyfacundo/Library/README.md

 https://reyfacundo.github.io/Library/

 ***
+* Could add way more methods in the constructor's prototype, instead of repeating some code.
 * Missing some text to notify the user where to click in order to change the Read Status.<br>
 * Missing logic to change the status of hard-coded books ( The first one ).<br>
 * Could make the shelf grow with the ammount of books to give a more cohesive look.<br>